-To learn more about meat thermometers click here, or check out our Tools of the Trade page.
+To learn more about meat thermometers click here or check out our Tools of the Trade page.

-Cooking using a grill
+Cooking Tri-tip steak on a grill

 Cook the tri-tip over direct heat for 3 minutes.
 Baste with the basting liquid and flip the meat.
 CAUTION: the basting liquid may cause a brief flare up so be careful!
 You may also need to adjust the vents at this point because the temp may try to creep up.
 Try to maintain a grill temp of 400-450 degrees.

 Repeat this process until the meat has cooked for 12 minutes.
 You should have a nice char at this point.
 Next, move the tri-tip to a cooler portion of the grill, or to indirect heat.
 When using a ceramic grill, I add the heat deflector at this point.

 Continue cooking until you reach your desired doneness.
 This is typically about another 10-20 minutes but cooking time will vary depending on your grill and size of your tri-tip.
 We highly recommend using a meat thermometer inserted into the thickest part of the meat.